infokiller/i3-workspace-groups/README.md

 ### Limitations

-- Multi monitor support is not well supported yet, but planned (see issue #7).
 - Workspace names are used for storing the group, so if another tool changes a workspace name without preserving the format that this project uses, the tool can make a mistake about the group assignment.
-- Workspace names must not include colons (`:`).
-- Group names must not include colons (`:`) or start with a digit.
 - Every group can have up to a 100 workspaces by default.

 ### Definitions